wichopy/serverless-oauth2-blog-post/blogpost.md

 https://github.com/wichopy/serverless-oauth2-blog-post/compare/google-api-request...offline-api-requests?expand=1

 In OAuth2 terms, being able to access a user's data while they are away from the app is called *offline access*.
 We will use this mechanism to improve our user experience.

+The flow diagram below will show the grant offline access flow from when a user consents to us accessing their data to how we store a refresh token.

+[Server Side API Requests - Grant offline access]

 On the client, we will use the gapi `grantOfflineAccess` method to start this flow.
 ```javascript